On the global uniqueness for the Einstein-Maxwell-scalar field system with a cosmological constant. Part 3: Mass inflation and extendibility of the solutions: On the choice of the parameters and its consequences

 because the difference

 is equal to

 and this is positive for $\sigma>\sigma_0$.

 In the next figure we sketch part of the $(\sigma,\Upsilon)$-plane.
 As we just saw, the restriction $r_+<r_c$ translates into~\eqref{upsilon} and this region (shaded in the figure) is the only relevant one for our purposes.
-We remark that on the line $\sigma=1$ the value or $\Psi$ is equal to one.
+We remark that the limit value of $\Psi$ on the line $\sigma=1$ is one.